spryker/spryker-docs/docs/about/all/about-the-docs/style-guide/general-rules-and-guidance-for-adding-docs.md

 ---
-title: General rules and guidance for adding documents
+title: General rules and guidance for adding docs
 description: Learn how to style and format your docs.
 last_updated: Jul 18, 2022
 template: concept-topic-template